 You will need a visa that allows you to work in an Asian country.
 These include:

 - Work Permit.
 You will need an employer to sponsor you for one of these.
+Some people arrive in a country on a holiday visa and then approach schools for a job, who usually, will sponsor you to work for them.

 - Working Holiday Visa.
 Some Asian countries have a 1-2 year working holiday visa available and you can get a teaching job with one of these.
+Many first go to Japan on a working holiday visa.

 RELATED: Asia Working Holiday Visas